Which version of ODBC-ODBC Bridge should I use?

 }

-To be sure which version of ODBC-ODBC Bridge you should download, compile the above C program as follows:
+To find out which version of ODBC-ODBC Bridge you need:

 cc -o testlib testlib.c -lm